edwinnduti/home-nats/README.md

 * MySQL

 # Note
-- You will need to edit the <b>.env</b> file in the gone-nats directory with the credential details and paste it in the gone-nats directory.
+- You will need to edit the <b>.env</b> file in the home-nats directory with the credential details and paste it in the home-nats directory.
 - Also start the NATS server using:
     ```bash
     $ nats-server